gwittel/streamingstats/README.md

 - [ ] Change `add` type operations to be chainable.
 - [ ] Decide if `Aggregator` methods must or must not tolerate null inputs.

+# Known Issues

+- The `mergeWith` functionality needs thinking.
+What's the point of having a merge on an interface when you can't mingle/merge implementations?
+Feels hacky.
+- Thread safety.
+We need to go through implementations and verify safety (or not) and mark limitations accordingly.
+    - Based on this we'll need to update the flags to the collectors in the `Approximators` class.

 # Contributing